Creating To Do Lists In WordPress

 You can export and download your list data settings by clicking on the ‘Download Export File’ …

-This will open up a window allowing you to download and save your data in plain text format to an internal or external hard drive …
+This opens up a new window allowing you to download and save your data as plain text to a storage device …

-As well as exporting data from the ‘Import/Export’ section, you can also export data by going to your WordPress main menu and selecting Tools > Export …
+In addition to exporting list data from the ‘Import/Export’ section, you can also export data by going to your WordPress dashboard menu and selecting Tools > Export …

-You can include to-do list data in a WordPress export file (in XML format), either by checking ‘All content’ (includes everything – posts, pages, etc…), or selecting ‘To-Do’ from the ‘Choose what to export’ section and clicking the ‘Download Export File’ button to download your file to an internal or external hard drive…
+You can include to-do list data in an export file (in XML format), either by checking ‘All content’ (includes everything – posts, pages, etc…), or selecting ‘To-Do’ from the ‘Choose what to export’ section and clicking the ‘Download Export File’ button to download your file to a storage medium…

 Importing To-Do List Data